jfolz/simplejpeg/README.md

-# turbojpeg
+# simplejpeg

-turbojpeg is a simple package based on the recent versions of libturbojpeg for the fast JPEG encoding and decoding.
+simplejpeg is a simple package based on the recent versions of libturbojpeg for the fast JPEG encoding and decoding.